notangy/portfolio/README.md

-WIP portfolio site in Typescript and React.
-Will be hosted on github.io as a page soon
+Personal written in Typescript and React.
+See it live here! https://notangy.github.io/portfolio/